YogaNovvaindra/kube/readme.md

 The Kubernetes cluster follows **declarative infrastructure management** principles, where all configurations are version-controlled and automatically synchronized with the cluster state.
 Key organizational components include:

-- **📁 Namespace Segregation**: Services grouped by purpose in dedicated namespaces
+- **📁 Namespace Segregation**: Services are grouped by purpose, often residing in dedicated namespaces named after the application or service group (e.g., `harbor`, `monitoring`).
 - **⚙ GitOps Workflow**: ArgoCD-driven continuous deployment from Git repository
 - **🔐 Security First**: Sealed Secrets for encrypted credential management
 - **🤖 Automated Updates**: Keel for container images and Renovate for dependency versions